-- 7.7 The Forum, working with appropriate partners, will also consider the use of other initiatives to achieve Neighbourhood Plan objectives, including Neighbourhood Development Orders, Community Right to Build, Assets of Community Value and community led housing developments. - 7.8 The Forum recognises the importance of environmental performance and energy efficiency.
-Schemes which minimise the reliance of fossil fuels through the progression of renewable energy technologies will be supported. - 7.9 It is recognised, however, that in some cases the measures highlighted in 7.7 and 7.8 will require other legal processes to be followed, some of which are outside the planning system and separate to the Neighbourhood Plan.
+7.7 The Forum, working with appropriate partners, will also consider the use of other initiatives to achieve Neighbourhood Plan objectives, including Neighbourhood Development Orders, Community Right to Build, Assets of Community Value and community led housing developments.
+It is recognised, however, that in several case these measures will require other legal processes to be followed, some of which are outside the planning system and separate to the Neighbourhood Plan.